Waterfalls You Can Visit In

 Canoe Shower Falls can be seen from the Gorge Trail (1), a short distance southwest of the upper St. Helena picnic area, but it is best seen from the St. Helena river flats.
 (See description above on how to reach this viewing area.)
 The Falls is slightly overhung, has a height of 40 feet, a crest width of 16 feet and faces northwest.
 If the stream's volume is low when you are visiting the park, the crest width of the Falls may be only a few feet.

-For a TopoZone map of the location of the Canoe Shower Falls click here.
+For a TopoZone map of the location of Canoe Shower Falls click here.

 Crucifix Cascade Trail Map 6

-For a TopoZone map of the location of the Crucifix Cascade click here.
+For a TopoZone map of the location of Crucifix Cascade click here.

 Wriggling Waters Trail Map 6

-For a TopoZone map of the location of the Wriggling Waters click here.
+For a TopoZone map of the location of Wriggling Waters click here.

 Abutment Falls Trail Map 6